iWriteGigs

 C an increase in relative amounts of smooth muscle and elastic fibers and a decrease in endothelium.

-D a decrease in the relative amount of smooth muscle and an increase in the relative amount of elastic fibers.
+D a decrease in both smooth muscle and elastic fibers and an increase in areolar connective tissue.

 Question #48